needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 At package install time, the package may prompt you to create an instance of a loader and an instance of settings for the package.
 This step is entirely optional and is there simply to help the user get things going at installation time.

-If you wish not to create this at installation time, the appropriate portion of the editor that require them (**XRManager** and **Unified Settings** will) prompt you to create them as well.
+If you wish not to create this at installation time, the appropriate portion of the editor that require them (**XRManagerSettingsSettings** and **Unified Settings** will) prompt you to create them as well.

-## Add an **XRManager** instance to your scene

-### If you wish to start XR SDK on a per scene basis (i.e. start in 2D and transition into VR)
-* Create a new empty Game Object in your scene.
-* Add an instance of the **XRManager** component to this new Game Object.
-* Use the **XRManager** component Inspector UI to add/create, remove and reorder the loaders you wish to use.

-When the scene loads, XR Manager will attempt to create and start the set of subsystems for the first loader that successfully initializes.
-Unless otherwise specified, XR Manager will manage the lifetime of the XR SDK session within the life time of the scene.

-### If you wish to start XR SDK at launch and keep it running throughout the app lifetime.
-* Open and scene and create an empty **Game Object**.
-Add an **XR Manager** component to that **Game Object**.
-* Drag the **Game Object** to the Project heirarchy and create a prefab from that instance.
-Delete the **Game Object** instance from the scene.
-* Open the prefab in the Prefab Editor and go to the inspector for the prefab.
-* Populate the **XR Manager** instance with the set of loaders you wish to use for your application.
+### Set up XR SDK settings with loaders you want to run.
 * Navigate to **Unified Settings**.
 * Select the top level **XR** node.
-Drag the prefab to the XR Manager Instance and drop it.
-This prefab is now assigned to the global XR settings system and will be used to manage the lifetime of the XR SDK for the lifetime of the application.

-The instance of the **Game Object** that contains the **XR Manager** component instance you wish to use can be set/accessed using **XRGeneralSettings.Instance.m_LoaderManagerInstance**.
-This allows you to change the prefab instance that you want to use at build time so that you can change loader configuration depending on build target.
+* Modify loaders

-**NOTE**: You can always manually control the XR SDK system by accessing the **XRManager.activeLoader** field once XR SDK has been initialized.
+**NOTE**: You can always manually control the XR SDK system by accessing the **XRManagerSettingsSettings.activeLoader** field once XR SDK has been initialized.

+### If you wish to start XR SDK on a per scene basis (i.e. start in 2D and transition into VR)
+* Use the **XRGeneralSettings.Instance.m_LoaderManagerInstance** to add/create, remove and reorder the loaders you wish to use from the script.

 ## Customize build and runtime settings